Ellemes/expanded-storage/readme.md

 # Expanded Storage Issue Tracker and Localization Store
-I am currently only maintaining the 1.18 and 1.17.1 version of Expanded Storage however an update to the 1.16.5 version is planned but my time is limited.
+I am currently only maintaining the 1.18 version of Expanded Storage.

+Translation updates will be done for any version 1.16 or newer.